ludovicchabant/PieCrust2/docs/docs/01_tutorial/02_making-things-pretty.md

 you'll also probably refer a lot to the [Jinja templating documentation][jinja] for your template logic, unless you end up using [another template engine][tpl].

+## Next steps

-In the [third and last part of this tutorial][part3], we'll look at PieCrust's built-in asset pipeline, by writing some CSS code.
+In the [third part of this tutorial][part3], we'll look at PieCrust's built-in asset pipeline, by writing some CSS code.

 [part1]: {{docurl('tutorial/your-first-blog')}}